phalcon-orphanage/docs/en/acl.md

 language: 'en'
 version: '4.0'
 ---
+<h5 class="alert alert-warning">This article reflects v3.4 and has not yet been revised</h5>

 <a name='overview'></a>
 # Access Control Lists (ACL)
 [Phalcon\Acl](api/Phalcon_Acl) provides an easy and lightweight management of ACLs as well as the permissions attached to them.
 [Access Control Lists](https://en.wikipedia.org/wiki/Access_control_list) (ACL) allow an application to control access to its areas and the underlying objects from requests.